ushaheen0000/cli-number-guessing/README.md

 # cli-number-guessing
-This is the cli based number guessing calculator.
+This is the cli based number guessing game.